Toward Trustworthy Digital Twins in AI Agent-based Wireless Network Optimization: Challenges, Solutions, and Opportunities: Introduction

-Addressing this question requires a solid bridge between DT and real physical world, the establishment of which poses three critical challenges: \begin{itemize} \item \textbf{Lack of holistic evaluation methods:} A DT for network optimization is typically a composite system, integrating multiple models of physical entities, such as user equipment~\cite{taojsac}, wireless channel~\cite{Nvidia}, and core network~\cite{taotccn}, as schematized in Fig.~\ref{fig1}.
+Addressing this question requires a solid bridge between DT and real physical world, the establishment of which poses three critical challenges: \begin{itemize} \item \textbf{Lack of holistic evaluation methods:} A DT for network optimization is typically a composite system, integrating multiple models of physical entities, such as user equipment~\cite{taojsac}, wireless channel~\cite{Nvidia}, and core network, as schematized in Fig.~\ref{fig1}.
 Current assessment methods are designed to evaluate the physical accuracy of each model~\cite{InternetDT}, e.g., channel model accuracy.
-However, the effectiveness of a DT for agentic AI training is a holistic property arising from interactions among all its constituent components, which is hardly captured by a straightforward aggregation of individual fidelity metrics. \item \textbf{Inefficient DT design and maintenance:} The absence of an effective evaluation metric forces DT development to become a process driven by empiricism and expert intuition rather than principled refinement.
+However, the effectiveness of a DT for agent training is a holistic property arising from interactions among all its constituent components, which is hardly captured by straightforward aggregations of individual model accuracies. \item \textbf{Inefficient DT design and maintenance:} The absence of an effective evaluation metric forces DT development to become a process driven by empiricism and expert intuition rather than principled refinement.
 How do we choose the most suitable models for DT construction?
-How much data is sufficient to ensure its fidelity?
+How much data is sufficient to ensure its reliability?
 When should the DT be updated to reflect changes in the real world?
-These unresolved questions lead to either wasted resources in building an overly complex DT or poor performance from an inadequate one. \item \textbf{Absence of performance guarantees:} Critically, there lacks a reliable way to predict how a policy trained in the DT will perform upon deployment into the physical wireless network~\cite{DTsurvey}.
+These unresolved questions lead to either wasted resources in building an overly complex DT or poor performance from an inadequate one. \item \textbf{Absence of performance guarantees:} Critically, there is no reliable way to predict how a policy trained in the DT will perform upon deployment into the physical wireless network~\cite{DTsurvey}.
 If we cannot theoretically analyze and guarantee its real-world performance before actual deployment, the DT's core advantage of avoiding risky real-world exploration is fundamentally undermined. \end{itemize}